sat-masters/docs/Constellation Downlink/System/Probabilistic Optimization.md

 ---
 modified: 2024-12-10T09:53:11+01:00
 ---
+This section assumes that we know the distribution for the utilisation of all satellites at all times.
+In reality, these random variables would follow unknown distributions that would need to be estimated online.

 The optimization problem aims to maximise the probability that the requested resources ($Q$) will be satisfied by the decision variable $x$

 $$